mrazomej/phd/src/chapter_04/section_17_source_variability.md

 \label{eq:ch4_eq55}
 $$

-From a kinetic model of this transcriptional regulation we know that the mean expression level for a single unregulated promoter is given by [@Jones2014a]
+From a kinetic model of this transcriptional regulation, we know that the mean expression level for a single unregulated promoter is given by [@Jones2014a]
 $$
 \left\langle m \right\rangle_1(R = 0) = \frac{r}{\gamma},
 \label{eq:ch4_eq56}
 $$
-where $r$ is the mRNA production rate and $\gamma$ is the mRNA degradation rate.
-For a single regulated promoter then the mean mRNA copy number is given by
+where $r$ is the mRNA production rate, and $\gamma$ is the mRNA degradation rate.
+For a single regulated promoter, then the mean mRNA copy number is given by
 $$
 \begin{split}
 \left\langle m \right\rangle_1 (R > 0) &= \frac{r}{\gamma} \times